Guard killed in shooting at Azerbaijan's embassy in Iran | Law-Order

 - Iran Islamic Rep

-A security official was killed and two people were wounded when a shooter opened fire at Azerbaijan's embassy in Iran, Azerbaijan's foreign ministry said on Friday.
+A security official was killed and two people were wounded after a shooter opened fire at Azerbaijan's embassy in Iran, police said on Friday, in an attack that Baku has called an "act of terrorism".

-"The attacker broke through the guard post, killing the head of security with a Kalashnikov assault rifle," it said.
-Video shared on social media showed what appeared to be broken glass and damage to a door inside the embassy building.
+"The attacker broke through the guard post, killing the head of security with a Kalashnikov assault rifle," Azerbaijan's foreign ministry said.
+Video posted on social media appeared to show a gunman forcing his way into the embassy building and firing through a door.

-Police in Tehran said they have arrested a suspect and are investigating the motive behind the attack.
-The suspect entered the embassy with two young children and may have been motivated by "personal issues", Iran's semi-official Tasnim news agency reported, citing the police chief.
+Iranian foreign ministry spokesperson Nasser Kanaani "strongly condemned" the attack, according to state TV, saying the issue was under investigation.
+Police in Tehran said they have arrested a suspect and are investigating the gunman's motive.

+The superintendent of criminal affairs in Tehran, Judge Mohammad Shahriari, said the attacker's motive was personal, according to the Tasnim news agency.
+He quotes the assailant as saying his wife went to the Azerbaijan embassy in Tehran and never returned home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)